 - Instructions are very basic

 This raspberry pi kid computer has one set of blueprints that fold out into one massive blueprint.
 It’s mainly picture diagrams like Lego so sometimes my child got confused about what part went where.
 A little guidance was all that was required.
 I would have liked to see more of a manual on fault-finding if anything goes wrong.

 - Needs a micro USB cable for power

 As the Piper kit is powered by an internal 6000mah battery you will need to supply power to charge this battery up.
 If your children spend hours on it eventually you will run out of power.
 I would have liked to see an included micro USB wall charger included.
 Any phone wall charger will work that has a micro USB connection.

-- PC parts like battery and speaker just floating loose.
+- PC parts like the battery and speaker just float loose.

 I would have liked all of the components to be securely clipped into place.
 This is not so with this Piper kids computer kit.
 I guess this is so you can quickly plug in extra items during the game.
 It’s a very hands-on system.
 Don’t worry its all low voltage.